KoleckOLP/mail2kindle/README.md

 # mail2kindle
 Easy way for me to send books or comic/managa chapters.

-1. fill it config_example.py and rename it to comfig.py
+1. fill in config_example.py and rename it to config.py
-2. use -h to see what arguments you can use
+2. run main.py -h to see what arguments you can use

 ## Sending Chapters
 ![Sending chapters](promo/sending_chapters.png)